vidalvanbergen/ViMediaManager/ROADMAP.markdown

 Bugs
 ----
 * There seams to be a problem with non-english titles.
 Example: Harry Potter A Fénixův Řád (2007)
+* Slow/network drives might be stumbling over itself to keep up with reading data.
+[Made some improvements that might help, yet to test for beta 6+]

 Roadmap:
 --------